 - Witness and be part of one of the many celebrations that take place in the city during the year.

-- Participate to the Celebrations like the carnival in February, Holy Week in March and April, La Guelaguetza in July and of course, their Day of the dead celebration.
+- Participate in the Celebrations like the carnival in February, Holy Week in March and April, La Guelaguetza in July, and of course, their Day of the dead celebration.

 What is the day of the dead for Mexico